Baseball Rule: Ice hockey

 Like baseball, hockey is played with a hard object that can leave the playing area and go into the stands at high speeds.
 As a result of this, rinks today have protective plexiglass shielding atop the boards.
 And like baseball, that shielding is higher in the areas where pucks are most likely to go into the stands: behind the goals.
-But unlike baseball, the gameplay is more flowing and continuous and requires fans to keep their eyes on a puck moving up and down the rink which may be difficult to see, much less anticipate.
+But unlike baseball, the gameplay differs in that the puck moves continuously up and down the rink and requires fans to keep their eyes on a puck moving up and down the rink which may be difficult to see, much less anticipate.

 Hockey was first played in the United States in the 1890s; professional leagues had formed within two decades and the Boston Bruins, the first American team in the National Hockey League, began playing in 1924; on lower levels the sport was primarily played in Northeastern and Midwestern states with cold winters.
 Lawsuits over injuries from pucks leaving the rink were first reported in the mid-1930s.

 Since hockey was less established in the United States than baseball, courts of that era were willing as they had not been in the latter instance to consider a spectator's degree of knowledge of the sport, or lack thereof, as a factor.
 This yielded different holdings in different states.
 In the first two cases of hockey puck injuries considered by New York courts in 1935, the Baseball Rule cases in existence at the time were cited as precedent to hold that hockey teams or rink operators had no duty to screen all the seats, just enough for those who wanted them, and that "[i]t is common knowledge that the puck may leave the ice when the players are shooting for a goal."

 However, the Supreme Court of neighboring Massachusetts upheld a verdict the following year for a woman struck by a puck at Boston Garden, since it was the first hockey game she had attended and the usher who escorted her to her seat at center ice had not warned her that even with three vertical feet (1 m) of glass between her and the rink pucks could still come into the stands.
 Four years later the same court declined to disturb a jury's verdict in favor of a man who was injured by a puck as he was walking from his seat to use the bathroom.
 The defendant had argued for contributory negligence, but, the court said, the degree to which the accident could have been anticipated was a factual finding properly submitted to the jury.